UR20 Cobot – Everything you need to know

 Pally improves path planning and more smooth movements, which will be more important as the robot has the potential to move and accelerate faster.
 When choosing a more optimized path and more smooth movements, lifetime of the robot will be improved and hence the LTV in a solution with Pally will be better than in a solution without Pally.

-Get in touch today if you want to learn more about how Pally can help you achieve your goals with automated palletizing
+Reach out if you would like to learn more about how Pally can help you achieve your goals in automated palletizing.